Ashburn Colored School: Vandalism incident

-In September 2016, after the Loudoun School students had raised funds for over a year and had begun renovations by replacing the windows, the building was defaced with graffiti including swastikas, penises and breasts, dinosaurs, and slogans including "white power" and "brown power" by five 16- and 17-year-olds, two of them white and the other three minorities.
+In September 2016, after the Loudoun School students had raised funds for over a year and had begun renovations by replacing the windows, the building was defaced with graffiti including "white power" and "brown power" by five 16- and 17-year-olds, two of them white and the other three minorities.
 In February 2017 they were ordered by a judge to read one book a month for the next year from a list of 35 books on experiences of discrimination and write a report on each, to listen to an oral history account by a former student at the Ashburn School, to visit the Holocaust Museum and the exhibit on Japanese American internment camps at the Smithsonian Museum of American History in Washington, D.C., and write a final 3,500-word essay about the effects of swastikas and white power slogans on African Americans and on the community as a whole, including references to Nazism, lynching, and legal discrimination.
 Alejandra Rueda, a prosecutor and deputy commonwealth attorney, proposed and worked out the alternative remedy in the belief that education would be more effective than community service, recalling her own upbringing in Guadalajara, Mexico, when she learned about discrimination by reading, beginning with books chosen by her librarian mother.
 A teacher objected to the use of reading as punishment, and some, particularly members of the black community, saw the disposition as lenient, but Rueda argued that it was more demanding than what juveniles with no prior criminal record would normally receive.
 The county has since reformed its juvenile justice system and a younger boy has received a reading sentence modeled on the Ashburn School disposition.